insect-morphology/aism/Simple Workflow for insect ontology development.md

 Each term should at least have an ‘rdfs: label’ and a ‘definition’.
 Ideally, each term should include a reference for the definition that is being used.
 AISM incorporates plenty of **Annotation properties** for these purposes.

-To add annotations to an existing term click on the ‘@’ symbol on the right side of the annotations tab.
+To add annotations to an existing term click on the plus sign on the left side of the annotations tab.

 <p align="left">
   <img src="https://github.com/JCGiron/aism/blob/master/screenshots/Annotations1.jpg" width="500" title="hover text">
  </p>

-This will open a new window to choose what kind of annotation will be added.
+This will open the ‘Annotations for AnnotationAssertion’ window to choose what kind of annotation will be added.
 Click on the plus sign, which opens the ‘Create annotation’ window.

 <p align="left">
   <img src="https://github.com/JCGiron/aism/blob/master/screenshots/Annotations2.jpg" width="500" title="hover text">